AshtonSBradley/PhaseSpaceTools.jl/docs/src/index.md

 # PhaseSpaceTools.jl
-_A julia package for working with quantum phase space distributions._
+A julia package for working with quantum phase space distributions.

 # Overview
-The main aim of this package is to provide sampling methods for commonly used quantum states in various quantum phase-space representations, including Glauber-P, Positive-P, HusimiQ, and Wigner distributions.
+This package provides sampling methods for commonly used quantum states in various quantum phase-space representations, including Glauber-P, Positive-P, HusimiQ, and Wigner distributions.

 There are also convenience methods for calculating operator averages from phase-space averages, and for sampling noises for solving SDEs in [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

 # Installation
 In the julia REPL, enter